Eclipse Logging

 Setting Logging Levels

-Logging output is controlled via property java.log.levels.
-This can be changed at runtime via the admin portal.
-Be sure to refresh the property cache after changing:
+Logging output is controlled via the global property java.log.levels.
+This can be changed at runtime via the admin portal under Configuration → Global Properties.
+After changing the property value, click Refresh Cache to apply the new log levels without restarting the container.

 Logging Format